synsense/sinabs/doc/source/api/dynapcnn_compatible_network.rst

-sinabs.backend.speck.tospeck
+sinabs.backend.dynapcnn.todynapcnn
 =============================

-This module describes the ``DynapcnnCompatibleNetwork`` class that is used to transform a spiking neural network into a network that is compatible with speck.
+This module describes the ``DynapcnnCompatibleNetwork`` class that is used to transform a spiking neural network into a network that is compatible with dynapcnn.

 .. toctree::
     :maxdepth: 3
-    :caption: tospeck
+    :caption: todynapcnn

-.. py:currentmodule:: sinabs.backend.speck.tospeck
+.. py:currentmodule:: sinabs.backend.dynapcnn.todynapcnn
-.. automodule:: sinabs.backend.speck.tospeck
+.. automodule:: sinabs.backend.dynapcnn.todynapcnn
     :members: